 - The Horse from the Mausoleum of Halikarnassos is a very impressive sculpture from 350 BC.

 So we ended up spending about 4 hours at the British Museum, including taking a brief break to sit and have a drink.
-Can you do it 3 hours?
+Can you see the British Museum in 3 hours?
 Yes, but you have to stay very focused and stick to the plan.
-Having a short list of items to see is really helpful especially given the amount of pieces in the museum.
+Having a short list of items to see is really helpful especially given a number of pieces in the museum.
 It would be even better if the British Museum updated their website and added pictures to the pdf version of the list.
 You should also be prepared for the crowds.
 In spite of the challenges, I did really enjoy the British Museum and hope to go back and explore further.
 There are so many amazing artifacts!